ieee-p21451-1-5/demo-ncap/README.md

 SNMPv2-MIB::sysDescr.0 = STRING: Linux ncap 5.4.56-v7.1.el7 #1 SMP Sat Aug 8 20:58:22 UTC 2020 armv7l
 ```

 At this moment, you are able to manually launch an SNMP daemon, which, however, vanishes once you log out from the terminal.
 To let `snmpd` start automatically in the background each time the machine boots, make it a `systemd` service.
+We will name it as `snmp-daemon.service`.

 Before doing that, we have to look after yet another thing: system time synchronization.

+Since Raspberry Pi doesn't have any [RTC](https://en.wikipedia.org/wiki/Real-time_clock), in its early stage of booting, the system time is "somewhen" on January 1, 1970 ([Unix epoch](https://en.wikipedia.org/wiki/Unix_time)).
+To avoid such archaic (and incorrect, of course) timestamps in the naming of log files, we'd better start services after the system clock has been synchronized through Internet.
+Therefore, we are going to craft a special service named `check-sync.service`, which will finish its initialization process only if the system clock has been synchronized.

-create a sync test service
+Besides, we will create a logging service named `snmpd-traffic.service` using `tcpdump`.

+First, install some dependencies:

 ```shell
 yum -y install git ntp tcpdump
 ```

+Then, run the following commands:

 ```shell
 cd /root/